Dreams will come true, opportunities will arise, and invaluable lessons will be learned following the conclusion of PSC’s duo of combines next month.

 Alongside playing, I began youth coaching when I was 21.
 After retiring from playing, I coached at every level of football in Iceland until I was 29, that was before I was offered the opportunity to work with Norwegian Eliteserien side Molde.

 I began as an academy trainer with Molde and later worked in analysis for the first team.
 During my time in the latter role, the club achieved its best performance in the UEFA Europa League – progressing into the last 16 of the competition.
 We were eliminated by Sevilla, who went on to win the competition that season.

 Following a two-and-a-half-year spell with Molde, I was offered the head coach position with Jørpeland, and I am currently in my second year with the club.

 Which skills and qualities will you be looking for in players during the upcoming combines?

-I’m looking for players who have the right attitude, both on and off of the pitch.
-Players will need skills to play, both defensively and offensively, in an organised team.
-They will need the ability to demonstrate their vision and tactical awareness, both on and off of the ball.
+I’m looking for players who have the right attitude, both on and off the pitch.
+Players will need skills to play, both defensively and offensively, in an organized team.
+They will need the ability to demonstrate their vision and tactical awareness, both on and off the ball.

 What are Jørpeland’s aims for the forthcoming season?

 As with most other clubs, our main priority is domestic league success, and we are aiming for a top-four finish this season.